 5. Transmit Power to Parts of an Engine

-A crankshaft can be mainly functions to transmit power to various parts of the engine system such as valve timing, air conditioning compressor, fuel pump, water pump, alternator, and many others.
+A crankshaft mainly functions to transmit power to various parts of the engine system such as valve timing, air conditioning compressor, fuel pump, water pump, alternator, and many others.

 A crankshaft is a prominent part of the engine of a motorcycle.
 It is used to provide the driving power required to move various parts of the engine and to control and minimize the engine vibrations.
 The crankshaft used in motorcycles can be either cast crankshaft or forged crankshaft.
 For racing bikes, the crankshaft is fabricated using lightweight materials such as aluminium, titanium, an alloy of aluminium and steel, etc. The material used to construct the crankshaft of a motorcycle is required to have a dense mass and must be superior in quality to reduce the vibrations.